MicrosoftDocs/learn/learn-pr/azure/analyze-data-in-sentinel/includes/4-analytics-rules.md

 > [!Note]
 > The cyber kill chain describes the typical workflow, including techniques, tactics, and procedures (TTPs), used by attackers to infiltrate an organization’s networks and systems.

-By default, Fusion detection is enabled in Azure Sentinel, but for successful threat detection, you must configure the following data connectors:
+By default, Fusion detection is enabled in Azure Sentinel.
+Microsoft is constantly updating Fusion detection scenarios for threat detection.
+At the time of writing this article for Fusion detection you must configure the following data connectors:

 - Azure Active Directory Identity Protection
 - Microsoft Cloud App Security